ERC halts renewable fee collection

-The Energy Regulatory Commission (ERC) has temporarily suspended the collection of a renewable energy charge on electricity bills, offering consumers modest relief as regulators move to contain rising power costs.
+The Energy Regulatory Commission (ERC) has announced the temporary suspension of the collection of a renewable energy charge on electricity bills, offering consumers modest relief as regulators move to contain rising power costs.

 The suspension covers the Green Energy Auction allowance, a fee collected to support renewable energy developers participating in the government’s Green Energy Auction Program.